bshreeks/bshreeks.github.io/index.md

     </style>
 </head>

 <body><b><q class="shadowed-paragraph">Hi I am Shree, a physicist with a doctorate in Physics.
 After taking a break to raise my family, I’ve embarked on an exciting journey into the world of data science through Dataquest.
-I am eager to showcase my projects nad programming skills in here.</q></b></body>
+I am eager to showcase my projects and programming skills in here.</q></b></body>

 <br>